cd-barratt/Life_on_the_edge.github.io/index.md

 * Combine multiple analyses to integrate Exposure, Adaptive and Neutral sensitivity and Range shift potential to make final population vulnerability predictions
 * Create completely transparent logs and summary PDFs of all steps within the toolbox

-Here's an overview of the main parts of the pipeline:
+Here's an overview of the main dats structure and parts of the pipeline (integrating R, Julia and bash)
 <img src="https://cd-barratt.github.io/Life_on_the_edge.github.io/workflow.png"  align="center" width="500">